fecabrera/siec/README.md

 }
 ```

-If the method does not mutate the instance, the receiver should be declared `self: const &S` — or `const &self` — instead, so it can also be called on a `const S`.
+If the method does not mutate the instance, the receiver should be declared `self: const &S` (or `const &self`) instead, so it can also be called on a `const S`.
 Calling a mutating method (`self: &S`) on a `const` instance is an error.

 ```
 fn S::read(const &self) -> T {